u16052642/thrive_erp_documentation/documentation-16.0/content/legal/terms/enterprise.rst

 including any implied warranty of merchantability, fitness for a particular purpose or non-infringement, to the maximum extent permitted by applicable law.

-Odoo SA does not warrant that the Software complies with any local or international law or regulations.
+Thrive Bureau ERP SA does not warrant that the Software complies with any local or international law or regulations.

 .. _liability: